Lauren Hemp: International career

 In February 2015, Hemp received her first call-up to the under-15 squad.
-In May 2017, she captained England at the UEFA Women's Under-17 Championship, scoring a goal in a 5–0 win over the Republic of Ireland.
+In May 2017, she captained England at the UEFA Under-17 Championship, scoring a goal in a 5–0 win over the Republic of Ireland.
 In September 2017, she was named Vauxhall England Young Player of the Year.
-In August 2018, she helped England under-20 finish third at the 2018 FIFA U-20 Women's World Cup.
+In August 2018, she helped England under-20 finish third at the 2018 FIFA U-20 World Cup.

 Hemp made her senior England debut on 8 October 2019, coming on as an 86th-minute substitute for Beth Mead in a 1–0 friendly win against Portugal.
-On 27 May 2021, it was announced that she had been selected in the Great Britain women's Olympic football team for the 2020 Olympics.
+On 27 May 2021, it was announced that she had been selected in the Great Britain Olympic football team for the 2020 Olympics.

 In January 2020, Hemp was named by UEFA as one of the ten most promising young players in Europe.
 On 30 November 2021, she scored her first four goals for England, in a national record 20–0 win over Latvia.
-In June Hemp was included in the England squad which won the UEFA Women's Euro 2022.
+In June Hemp was included in the England squad which won the Euro 2022.
+She played in all six games.
 During the final it was Hemp's corner that was pressed home by teammate Chloe Kelly to create the winning second goal in front of over 87,000 spectators.

+Although usually a winger, Hemp was played in the number 9 (striker) role when England played the USA in a friendly at Wembley on 7 October 2022.
+The experiment paid off for manager Sarina Wiegman with Hemp scoring within the first 10 minutes in a 2–1 England victory.

+During the 2023 Finalissima victory for England, Hemp was knocked on the nose and wore a protective face mask in subsequent games.

+On 31 May 2023, Hemp was named to the squad for the 2023 World Cup in July 2023.
+Hemp scored a goal in England's 6–1 defeat of China.
+In the quarter-final tie against Colombia, Hemp scored England's equaliser in first half added time as England won 2–1.
+In the semi-final, Hemp scored the second and assisted for the third as England defeated Australia 3–1 to reach the team's first ever World Cup final.

+In the 2023–24 Nations League, Hemp scored in the 1–0 victory over Belgium, and she scored the tying goal in England's 3–2 victory over Netherlands.

+Assisting both goals in the 2–1 victory against France on 4 June 2024, Hemp helped her team qualify for UEFA Euro 2025.
+On 6 June 2025, she was named in England's squad for the tournament itself.
+Hemp started in the tournament's final on 27 July 2025, helping England to a 1–1 (3–1 on penalties) win over Spain while winning praise for her individual performance.